Coronavirus disease (COVID-19)

 Prior to Departure

-- Hand washing.
-Frequent and careful hand washing is one of the most important ways of preventing the spread of infection.
-If soap, clean water and towels are not available, alcohol hand rub can be used.
+- Wash your hands.
+Frequent and careful hand washing with soap for at least 20 seconds is one of the most important ways of preventing the spread of infection.
+This must be done before eating, after visiting the toilet and before touching your face.
+If soap, clean water and towels are not available, alcohol hand rub (containing at least 60% alcohol) can be used.

 - Avoid close contact with people who appear unwell and their personal items.